evantimms/jsoc_frontend_interview/README.md

 | Asset Impact (asset_impact)         | low   | medium | high  |
 | Clients Affected (clients_affected) | False | False  | True  |

+Each metric has a rating (low, medium, high) depending on the value.
+The priority assigned to the attack should be equal to the highest rating.
+For example, if an attack has metrics with low and high ratings, it should be assigned a a high priority.

 Show the attack priority (Low, Medium, High) for each Attack list item.
 This can be added as a row much like how the other metrics are shown in the list item.

-Notes:

-- If an attack matches with more than one priority, the priority assigned to the attack should be the highest of all the priorities it matches.
-For example, if an attack has metrics matching low and high priorities, it should be assigned high.
+Example:

+An attack has the following metrics:
+{
+"country_code": "CA",
+"asset_impact": "low",
+"clients_affected": True
+}
+Priority: High

+{
+"country_code": "US",
+"asset_impact: "medium",
+"clients_affected: False
+}
+Priority: High

 #### Feature 3